breedx-splk/anatomy_of_java_instrumentation/outline.md

         * rich visibility with little user effort!
         * BUT HOW? (teaser)
     * vendors did this - wily, new relic (invented APM)
-        * propietary / closed-source "secret sauce"
+        * proprietary / closed-source "secret sauce"
     * other vendors followed - datadog, appdynamics, dynatrace
     * user overwhelm and vendor lock-in
 * going open source